Digital Marketing Tips & Advice For 2021

 10. Focus On Practical Data Only

-Brian is the founder and CEO of Robben Media, a direct-response digital marketing agency that helps businesses turn online advertising into profit.
-Having built his own successful website from scratch in his college dorm, Brian now uses all his marketing experience to help his clients grow their businesses.
+Brian is the founder and CEO of Robben Media, a direct-response digital agency that helps businesses turn online advertising into profit.
+Having built his own successful website from scratch in his college dorm, Brian now uses all his experience to help his clients grow their businesses.

 If you’re not coming in with a plan, then it’s easy to get lost in the maze of big data.
 Instead, be like a sniper.
 Know exactly what information you need to discover, and ignore the rest.

 Personally, my belief is if data isn’t practical to act on, then it’s not worth my focus.
-As an SEO agency, we track seven main metrics for our clients.
+As an SEO agency, we track seven main marketing campaign metrics for our clients.
 The analytics we track includes organic traffic, Google keyword rankings, backlinks, domain authority, traffic source, top pages, and number of conversions.

 Every other data point is only going to be a distraction.
 Knowing these seven core numbers allows us to improve our SEO strategy, drive more traffic, and enhance the ROI from the campaign.
 And how we track these digital analytics is through Google Analytics and Ahrefs.